tower1229/Vue-Access-Control/README.md

 Vue-Access-Control is a solution of front-end user rights control based on Vue/Vue-Router/axios,through the control of three levels of routing, view and request, the developer can realize the user authority control of any granularity.

+The management function can refer to [Vue-Scaffold](https://github.com/tower1229/Vue-Scaffold) project.

 ## Documentation

 [Vue2.0用户权限控制解决方案](http://refined-x.com/2017/11/28/Vue2.0%E7%94%A8%E6%88%B7%E6%9D%83%E9%99%90%E6%8E%A7%E5%88%B6%E8%A7%A3%E5%86%B3%E6%96%B9%E6%A1%88/)